phamduyanminh/Ride-Sharing/README.md

 >
 > - **Spatial Index:** Spatial Index is a technique used to efficiently store and retrieve spatial data like points, lines, and polygons based on the location.
 Instead of searching through all the data, a spatial index creates a map that helps quickly identify relevant data for a query, significantly speeding up spatial operations like finding all available drivers within a certain radius.

 Brute-Force Search is simple to implement; however, it will become very slow as the number of drivers increases.
-Meanwhile, Spatial Index method remains fast.
+Meanwhile, Spatial Index method remains fast even if you have many drivers.
 Therefore, Spatial Index is the chosen method for the finding available nearby drivers.

 ## System Design